 Better, But Still Not Great!

-This photo was taken at a new subdivision in Kearney.
+This photo was taken at a subdivision in Kearney Nebraska.
 The bulb within (Na Vapor) are lower in wattage, but the panes of glass allow light to dissipate in all directions except down!

-The city of Kearney was installing these in some of their new subdivisions.
-I don't know if they got a good deal on them or if someone really sold them to the city under the guise of shielded lights.
+The city of Kearney was installing these in some of their subdivisions.
 They still allow a great deal of light to emit horizontally and up.
 The city has since stopped installing them.

 These fixtures aren't too bad.
 The "transparent" enclosure which extrudes underneath still dissipates some light out and up however.